top of page

 Little Red Riding Hood

 Recall the 10th-century tale called Little Red Riding Hood.
-While being one of the most recognizable--and oldest--stories in western literature, it's entirely lacking in internal conflict.
+While being one of the most recognizable--and oldest--stories in Western literature, it's entirely lacking in internal conflict.
 The story doesn't answer reasonable questions, such as:

 • Why does she go into the forest by herself?